wicol/emqtt/README.md

 1. Create venv and activate it.
 Or don't.

-1. `pip install -r requirements.pip`.
+1. `pip install -r requirements.txt`.

 1. Give it some env vars.
 These are the defaults so omit whatever looks good.
    * SMTP_PORT=1025